Andrey V. Ivanov

 Selected works in progress:

-A Spiritual Revolution: the Reformation and Enlightenment in Orthodox Russia 1700-1825 (monograph)
+A Spiritual Revolution: the Reformation and Enlightenment in Orthodox Russia 1700-1825 (monograph in preparation)

 “Did Russia Have a Reformation?
 Towards A New Frontier in European Religious History” (article in preparation)